 - Tio offers the option of accelerated studying: complete a bachelor’s degree in just three years.

-- You study at the Netherlands’ best tourism programme.
-Eight years running, as elected by the Higher Education Guide.
+- You study at the Netherlands’ best (private) hotel management programme.
+Six years running, as elected by the Higher Education Guide.

-- You will have many career opportunities available to you after completing this study course.
+- You will have many career opportunities available to you after completing this bachelor's degree.

 - At Tio, you are not a number; there is a strong focus on personal development and supervision.

 Practical is the keyword: learning by doing!
-Nearly 60% of the International Tourism Management bachelor programme has a practical focus.
-The curriculum was designed in collaboration with branch association ANVR, the Fellowship for Event Managers and Thuiswinkel.org and experts from the field.
-This ensures the study course ties in well with the sector’s needs and the latest trends.
+Circa 60% of the Hotel and Event Management bachelor’s degree has a practical focus.
+The curriculum was designed in collaboration with branch associations and networking organisations HotelloTOP, IDEA, the Fellowship for Event Managers, Thuiswinkel.org and the Royal Dutch Hotel and Catering Association and experts from the field.
+This ensures the study programme ties in well with the sector’s needs and the latest trends.

 Given the importance of having international experience, you complete at least one component of your study programme abroad (e.g. an internship, graduation project or an international exchange programme).